nf-core/multiplesequencealign/README.md

 </details>

-For more details: [usage documentation](https://nf-co.re/multiplesequencealign/usage) and the [parameter documentation](https://nf-co.re/multiplesequencealign/parameters).
+For more details on more advanced runs: [usage documentation](https://nf-co.re/multiplesequencealign/usage) and the [parameter documentation](https://nf-co.re/multiplesequencealign/parameters).

 > [!WARNING]